mcd500/teep-device/docs/building_with_docker.md

 ```

 Login to the docker to be able to access docker images.
+Make sure you have an account on docker-hub.
+If not please create one on `dockerhub.com`.

 ```sh
 $ docker login -u ${YOUR_USERNAME} -p ${YOUR_PASSWD}